panutat-p/certified-kubernetes/06_storages.md

 ## Empty directory

-* Any data written to this directory within the container will be stored in the `emptyDir` volume associated with the pod
+* An `emptyDir` volume is first created (initially empty) when a Pod is assigned to a node
-* This `emptyDir` volume is non-persistent and will lose its data if the pod is terminated or rescheduled to a different node.
+* An `emptyDir` volume is non-persistent and will lose its data if the pod is terminated or rescheduled to a different node

-## Nginx
+* A container crashing does not remove a Pod from a node, the data in an `emptyDir` volume is safe across container crashes
+* An `emptyDir` volume shares storage between containers in the same Pod

 ```yaml
 apiVersion: v1